markwest1972/johnny_five_intro/exercises/01_installation_and_setup.md

 #### Step 1 : Install Node.js ####

 [Download the latest version of Node.js](https://nodejs.org) and install it on your machine.
-Alternatively use a packaginge tool such as homebrew or apt-get.
+Alternatively [use a package manager](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).

 If you are feeling adventurous you could instead download io.js, which is a fork of Node.js.
 At the time of writing I haven't tested io.js with Johnny-Five, so I cannot guarantee that this will work.